What Is LNG?

 The role of the United States and Texas in the global LNG market

-According to the International Energy Administration (IEA), the Unites States, as well as Australia, will be responsible for suppling over 3.5 trillion cubic feet (tcf) of new LNG between 2018 and 2023.
+According to the U.S. Energy Information Administration (EIA), the United States exported an average of 11.9 billion cubic feet per day (Bcf/d) of LNG in 2024, maintaining its position as the world’s largest LNG exporter.
 America’s growing role as a major LNG exporter is in part thanks to the shale revolution, which helped transform the United States into the world’s largest natural gas producer in 2012.
-There are currently six active LNG export terminals in the United States, with a total export capacity of 10.1 Bcf/d.
-As of May 2020, there are seven more approved LNG export terminals under construction.

 Climate benefits of LNG

-The expansion of America’s LNG export capacity promises to bring not just economic growth domestically, but will bring climate benefits to the world.
+The expansion of America’s LNG export capacity promises to bring not just domestic economic growth, but global climate benefits.
 Natural gas has 55% lower carbon dioxide emissions than coal, which means effectively cutting greenhouse gas emissions in half when switching from coal to natural gas for power generation.